ExactTarget/fuelux/README.md

 `2.0.0` _(Under development)_ First public release of FuelUX

 ## Contributing
-Before writing code, we suggest you [search for related issues](https://github.com/ExactTarget/fuelux/issues?state=open) or [create a new one](https://github.com/ExactTarget/fuelux/issues/new) so we can confirm where your idea fits into our roadmap.
+Before writing code, we suggest you [search for issues](https://github.com/ExactTarget/fuelux/issues?state=open) or [create a new one](https://github.com/ExactTarget/fuelux/issues/new) to confirm where your contribution fits into our roadmap.

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).